conan-io/conan-io.github.io/_posts/2026-02-10-Conan-2-Essentials-and-Advanced-trainings-on-JFrog-Academy.markdown

 ---
 layout: post
 comments: false
-title: "Conan 2 Essentials and Advanced Trainings Now Complete on JFrog Academy"
+title: "Conan 2 Essentials and Advanced Training Now Complete on JFrog Academy"
 meta_title: "Conan 2 Essentials and Advanced – Full Training Now on JFrog Academy"
-description: "The complete, free Conan 2 training is now on JFrog Academy: Essentials and Advanced, both self-paced."
+description: "The complete, free Conan 2 training is now available on JFrog Academy: Essentials and Advanced, both self-paced."
 keywords: "conan, C++, C, package manager, training, jfrog academy, conan 2, essentials, advanced, devops"
 ---

-We are happy to announce that the **complete Conan 2 training** is now available on [**JFrog Academy**](https://academy.jfrog.com/) for free.
+We are happy to announce that the **complete Conan 2 training** is now available for free on [**JFrog Academy**](https://academy.jfrog.com/).
 You can take it at your own pace through two learning paths, each organized into modules so you can progress step by step: